 Land Development

-The processes of subdivision and land development are done through Palliser Regional Municipal Services and the Town of Coronation.
-Notify the Town of Coronation of your intent and the Development Officer can assist with the process.
+The processes of subdivision and land development are handled through Palliser Regional Municipal Services and the Town of Coronation.
+Notify the Town of Coronation of your intent, and the Development Officer can assist with the process.
+Additionally, offers to purchase land can be made directly to the Town Council, and all offers are welcomed.

 Town of Coronation Land Available for Sale